2023 EFL Championship play-off final

-The 2023 EFL Championship play-off final was an association football match which was played on 27 May 2023 at Wembley Stadium in London, UK, between Luton Town and Coventry City.
+The 2023 EFL Championship play-off final was an association football match which was played on 27 May 2023 at Wembley Stadium in London, England, between Luton Town and Coventry City.

 The match was to determine the third and final team to gain promotion from the EFL Championship, the second tier of English football, to the Premier League.
 Luton Town and Coventry City had finished third and fifth respectively in the league season.
 The top two teams of the 2022–23 EFL Championship, Burnley and Sheffield United, gained automatic promotion to the Premier League, while the clubs placed from third to sixth in the table took part in 2023 English Football League play-offs.
 The match was notable for the rapid ascent of both sides through the English league system, as both teams had played in League Two in the 2017–18 season.

 With the score 1–1 after extra time with goals from Jordan Clark and Gustavo Hamer, Luton won the final on penalties to secure a return to the top flight after 31 seasons, and for the first time in the Premier League era, having been relegated the season prior to its formation.
 Success in the final was estimated by the accountancy company Deloitte to be worth £170 million to the winning team over the next three seasons.